 Open Rank Professor in Evolution and Biophysics

-This position is one of six new CME faculty positions focused on the mechanistic processes underlying evolutionary change.
+This position is one of six new CME faculty positions focused on the mechanistic processes underlying evolutionary change, particularly at the cellular level.
 The growing group consists of scientists from the areas of cell biology, microbiology, biophysics, biochemistry, and population genetics.
 The CME is located within the Biodesign Institute, which itself supports a diversity of other interdisciplinary centers and is well-equipped with state-of-the-art facilities.
 The CME is part of a growing community of evolutionary biologists at ASU (https: //sols.asu.edu/evolutionary-biology-faculty and http: //asupopgen.org/).
 The candidate will also be associated with one of the largest biophysics groups within a Physics Department in the US, the Center for Biological Physics (https://cbp.asu.edu/).

 Successful candidates will be expected to develop an innovative, extramurally-funded, independent research program; fulfill teaching requirements at both the undergraduate and graduate levels, including mentoring undergraduate and graduate students, and postdoctoral trainees; and have a commitment to outreach and service at levels within and outside the University community.
 Interaction and collaboration with faculty in the School of Life Sciences, the School of Molecular Sciences, the Center for Biological Physics as well as within other groups in the Biodesign Institute is encouraged.

-- Doctorate in physics, biophysics, or a related discipline (e.g., bioengineering, physical chemistry) by time of appointment.
+• Doctorate in physics, biophysics, or a related discipline (e.g., bioengineering, physical chemistry, population genetics) by time of appointment.

-- Demonstrated potential to establish an innovative externally-funded research program.
+• Demonstrated potential to establish an innovative externally-funded research program commensurate with experience.

-ASU is a VEVRAA Federal Contractor and an Equal Opportunity/Affirmative Action Employer.
-All qualified applicants will be considered without regard to race, color, sex, religion, national origin, disability, protected veteran status, or any other basis protected by law.
-For more information on ASU’s policies, please see: https://www.asu.edu/aad/manuals/acd/acd401.html and its complete non-discrimination statement at: https://www.asu.edu/titleIX/.
+Arizona State University is a VEVRAA Federal Contractor and an Equal Opportunity/Affirmative Action Employer.
+All qualified applicants will be considered without regard to race, color, sex, religion, national origin, disability, protected veteran status, or any other basis protected by law." https://www.asu.edu/aad/manuals/acd/acd401.html and https://www.asu.edu/titleIX/

 In compliance with federal law, ASU prepares an annual report on campus security and fire safety programs and resources.
 ASU’s Annual Security and Fire Safety Report is available online at https://www.asu.edu/police/PDFs/ASU-Clery-Report.pdf.
 You may request a hard copy of the report by contacting the ASU Police Department at 480-965-3456.